-From the architect.
+Text description provided by the architects.
 The work of the Belgian painter Koen van den Broek is based upon polaroid pictures that document his travels throughout America.
-As a result, this project was conceived as a travel through different universes, an architectural road trip with various destinations.
+As a result, this project was conceived as a travel through different universes, an architectural roadtrip with various destinations.

 From the center of the studio, a high and oblong atelier (0) accessible by car, 6 exorbitant wooden doors provide access to distinct ateliers.

 (1) is a palm garden, as an escape from the painter’s atelier.

 (2) is the painter’s atelier, conceived as a white cube of 10 by 10 meters with skylights to simulate museumlike conditions.

 (3) is a white and comfortable drawing office.